Developmental-Behavioral Pediatrics (DBP) Fellowship Program

 Our DBP Fellowship Program at UVA

-The Division of Developmental and Behavioral Pediatrics at the University of Virginia (UVA) is proud of our commitment to excellence in patient care, trainee education, research, and community outreach.
+The Division of Developmental and Behavioral Pediatrics at the University of Virginia (UVA) is proud of our commitment to excellence in patient care, trainee education, research, and society.
 Our three-year Fellowship Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Successful completion of the fellowship qualifies the trainee for the Developmental and Behavioral Pediatrics examination, which is required for certification by the American Board of Pediatrics (ABP).

 The UVA DBP fellowship also incorporates a Leadership in Neurodevelopmental Disabilities (LEND) certificate upon graduation.
 The LEND program is a prestigious, federally-funded training experience that is integrated during one of the three years of the DBP fellowship.
-DBP Graduates state that the LEND network supports them throughout their careers in research collaboration, job opportunities, and community collegiality, focused on individuals with developmental disabilities
+DBP Graduates state that the LEND network supports them throughout their careers in research collaboration, job opportunities, and community collegiality, focused on individuals with developmental impairments.

 - Developmental pediatrics content outline as per the ABP